 - Did they sign a Director’s Guarantee?
 What are the directors’ obligations and are they protected from safe harbour provisions?

 The answers to these questions will help Slater Byrne Recoveries decide how to best approach your bad debt.
 It will also help us get to know you, your customers, and the issues that you are facing in your industry.

 Don’t let too much time pass

 Remember that when it comes to debt recovery, time is of the essence.
 A month might not seem that long, but in business 30 days is a lifetime.

-If you want to know more about how to create and implement effective debt collection process, feel free to contact Liam White for a free consultation on 02 9191 4518.
+If you want to know more about how to create and implement an effective debt collection process to help you deal with bad debts, feel free to contact us for an obligation free chat at 02 9191 4518.